Chill of an Early Fall

 Chill of an Early Fall is the eleventh studio album by American country music singer George Strait.
 It was released by MCA Records.
 The album produced the singles "If I Know Me" and "You Know Me Better Than That", both of which reached Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 1991.
 Also released from this album were the title track (#3 on the country charts) and a cover of Hank Williams' "Lovesick Blues" (#24), Strait's first single since "Down and Out" in 1981 to miss Top Ten.

+The title song was previously recorded by Joe Barnhill on his 1990 self-titled debut album.
 "Her Only Bad Habit Is Me" was recorded by Ty England on his 1995 self-titled debut.